raster-foundry/raster-foundry/README.md

  - Create a new feature branch
  - Start up the vagrant machine with `vagrant up --provision`
+ - Sync watched files by running `vagrant rsync-auto` in another tab.
  - Get an `sbt` console open using `./scripts/console api-server ./sbt`
  - Make changes to Scala code
  - Try compiling (`~compile`) or running the service to inspect it (`~api/run`)
+ - Extract files generated in the VM with `./scripts/rsync-back`

 ### Migrations